ynm3/ynm3/README.md

 ✧- Regular show[kinda forgot some of it]

-✧-Evade

-✧-ENA
+✧- Evade

+✧- ENA

+✧- Phighting [In progress]

-✧-Project sekai[not into much]
+✧- Project sekai[not into much]

 ✧- FNAF [Five Nights At Freddy's]

+✧- Don't Hug Me I'm Scared.
+[DHMIS]

 ✧-  And many more, please don't be afraid to ask!

 That's all really.
-I hope we get along well! [or not.it depends on you,really..All I know that I'm very easy to talk with to!
+I hope we get along well! [or not.it depends on you,really..All I know that I'm very easy to talk with to!]
 {📌PLES [please] BARE IN MIND: IN PONY TOWN I USUALLY GO ON OFFLINE MODE❗❗[I go on online mode for a special occasion(sometimes/or if just feel like it)}

+{Fun fact: I made this account purposely because I thought it was fun}

 "Also Have a nice Day/Night/Noon/Morning ! :D"